Travis Sanheim Game Preview: Flyers vs. Red Wings

 Sanheim Stats vs. the Red Wings

-- On defense, the Red Wings are giving up 94 total goals (3.2 per game) which ranks 20th in the league.
+- The Red Wings are 21st in goals allowed, conceding 104 total goals (3.2 per game) in the league.

 |2023-2024 Season